 Our Audiometric Testing Report

-The audiometric testing report we send consists of two documents and will be emailed to you around ten days after the date of the testing.
+The audiometry report we send consists of two documents and will be emailed to you around a week to ten days after the testing.

 This PDF document has four main sections: